Swhite215/cis527_p2/README.md

 Validation for Commands Executable by Annonymous Users vs. Logged In Validation for WHO - PASS
-Search for and Return List of Active Users and 200OK - PASS Validation for LOOK
+Search for and Return List of Active Users and 200OK - PASS Validation for LOOK - PASS
-Implement LOOK for First Name
+Implement LOOK for First Name - PASS
-Implement LOOK for Last Name
+Implement LOOK for Last Name - PASS
-Implement LOOK for Phone Number
+Implement LOOK for Phone Number - PASS
-Return 200 OK Response with Results for LOOK
-Return 404 Response for LOOK
+Return 200 OK Response with Results for LOOK - PASS Return 404 Response for LOOK - PASS
-Validation for Root User Issuing SHUTDOWN
-Return 402 If Not Root
+Validation for Root User Issuing SHUTDOWN - PASS Return 402 If Not Root - PASS
-Broadcast to All Clients 210
+Broadcast to All Clients 210 - PASS
-Peform exit() on Server to SHUTDOWN
+Peform exit() on Server to SHUTDOWN - PASS

 ## Tests PA #1